Sort by Topics, Resources

 About Salto: Salto helps you and your team deploy, track, and manage your NetSuite customizations effortlessly.
 Learn more here.

 NetSuite is a great application to build your career around.
-More than 31,000 companies use NetSuite in 217 countries and people who know it are in high demand.
-NetSuite’s customer conference, SuiteWorld, attracted 5,000 in-person and 8,000 virtual attendees in 2022.
+More than 37,000 companies use NetSuite in 219 countries and people who know it are in high demand.
+NetSuite’s customer conference, SuiteWorld, attracted 8,500 in-person attendees in 2023.

 On top of that, NetSuite can be complex, which means the companies that need you really need you.
 Managing it can help you grow into a developer who’s enough of a “systems thinker” to not just update configurations, but to build virtual products and solve company-wide problems.